fluxcd/flagger/docs/gitbook/faq.md

 #### Why is there a window of downtime during the canary initializing process when analysis is disabled?

-It is the intended behavior when the analysis is disabled, this allows instant rollback and also mimics the way a Kubernetes deployment initialization works.
-To avoid this: enable the analysis (`skipAnalysis: true`), wait for the initialization to finish, and disable it afterward (`skipAnalysis: false`).
+A window of downtime is the intended behavior when the analysis is disabled.
+This allows instant rollback and also mimics the way a Kubernetes deployment initialization works.
+To avoid this, enable the analysis (`skipAnalysis: true`), wait for the initialization to finish, and disable it afterward (`skipAnalysis: false`).

 ## Kubernetes services